anthonybrown/weather/README.md

 Learning to build Single Page Applications in JavaScript is not a trivial matter and takes lots of planning to pull it off successfully.

+###Tests

+To see the tests fail or pass, go to http://anthonybrown.github.io/weather/test-runner.html I'm only showing one test at the moment and that's for the fahrenheit to celsius conversion is working.